 Veneers & Laminates

-- You can expect some sensitivity to hot and cold.
-This is normal and is due to the removal of a small portion of the tooth’s enamel covering.
-This sensitivity should disappear a few days after the placement of the veneers.
+- You can expect some heat and cold sensitivity.
+This is common and originates from the loss of a little part of the enamel coating of the tooth.
+This sensitivity should subside within a few days of the veneers being placed.

-- The insertion or cementation of your laminate veneers can be accomplished once again with or without local anesthetic.
-This visit is usually longer in length.
-The laminates are placed with a light-sensitive resin hardened with the use of a white light, effectively bonding them to your teeth.
+- Insertion or cementation of your laminate veneers might be done more with or without local anesthesia.
+The duration of this visit is usually lengthier.
+The laminates are bonded to your teeth with a light-sensitive resin that hardens with the use of white light.